Regulation of Chemicals under Section 6(a) of the Toxic Substances Control Act

 - TCE Use in Vapor Degreasing: EPA issued a proposed rule under section 6 of TSCA to address the unreasonable risks presented by TCE use in vapor degreasing.

-- Methylene chloride and NMP: EPA issued proposed rules under Section 6 of TSCA to address the unreasonable risks presented by methylene chloride and NMP in commercial and consumer paint and coating removal.
+- N-Methylpyrrolidone (NMP) in Paint and Coating Removal: EPA issued a proposed rule under Section 6 of TSCA to address the unreasonable risks presented by methylene chloride and NMP in commercial and consumer paint and coating removal.

 § 6 Rules Prior to June 2016